brndnmtthws/brndn-io/content/posts/the-10x-engineer-is-a-myth-its-more-like-100x/index.md

 ![Commits](figure1.png "Distribution of number of commits per GitHub account across top projects")

-The histogram shows a fascinating pattern: most contributors make fewer than 1000 commits, but a small number make significantly more.
+The histogram is lopsided: most contributors make fewer than 1000 commits, and a small number make far more.
 This creates what statisticians call a ["fat-tailed distribution"](https://en.wikipedia.org/wiki/Fat-tailed_distribution).

 Looking at the numbers more precisely: